Ask Yourself: Will Anyone Care About This Content?

 It’s an important question to ask in any content strategy project, and it will ultimately make your work—and life—so much easier.

 Do you really need that?

-As an Information Architect and HUGE Martha Stewart fan, I have unrealistic expectations about how organized my house should be.
+As an information architect and HUGE Martha Stewart fan, I have unrealistic expectations about how organized my house should be.
 I periodically take on projects to get sections of my house in order.
-I approach them similar to my work projects, with audit and analysis, followed by designing a solution and implementing the structure.
+I approach them similarly to my work projects, with audit and analysis, followed by designing a solution and implementing the structure.